0xs4h4/0xs4h4.github.io/_posts/2024/2024-06-20-Active-Directory-Enumeration-Local-Privilege-Escalation-Part-1.md

 **Tools Used:** PowerView

+This step ensures you can escalate your privileges on the current machine to gain local admin rights.
 Start by checking for any privilege escalation paths.
 If any services can be abused, add your domain user to the local admin group.

 ### Check for any priviliege escalation path
 ```bash